ReadableLabs/resync/docs/parsers.md

 ### FAQ

+Q: Why not just use other parsers (like ANTLR) - why make your own?
+A: I wanted Resync to be able to run with a small file size, as well as be able to run with no packages the user would need to install manually.
+If we include a different library for parsing each file type, implementation will be more complicated, and the file size will be greatly impacted.

 The idea is that we can have one interface which is created with a language, and then just call parser.parse() and automatically get the correct language parser, or an error if none is found.